efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

 a large number of nodes retrieving node values one by one on a remote server can be inefficient  because each node's get would be a request.
-The :func:`pydevmgr_core.download` and :func:`pydevmgr_core.upload` are dedicated for this purpose they can read and write a bunch of nodes in one call.
+The :func:`pydevmgr_core.download` and :func:`pydevmgr_core.upload` are dedicated for this purpose they can read and write a bunch of nodes in one call per server.

 With one argument (list of nodes), download returns a list of retrieved values.